abhiram-shaji/rrj-abhiram-shaji/README.md

 This exercise was done in a group with my group consisting of Lara and Nazrin.
 However, since I didn't save our group work anywhere, I'm creating another one as an example.
 This will also help be another little practice session for me in building user stories.

 **Date Completed:** 26 Feb 2024

+Creating user stories is a fundamental aspect of Agile software development, aimed at capturing product features from the end user's perspective.
+According to Mike Cohn in his book "User Stories Applied," user stories help teams focus on delivering value to the customer by describing how a software feature will be used in simple and concise terms.
+They typically follow a simple template: "As a [type of user], I want [some goal] so that [some reason]."
+This approach not only facilitates clear communication but also aids in prioritizing development tasks based on user needs.

 - **General User Story:** "As a user, I want to send a message to chat with my peeps."
 - **Specific User Stories:**